team-for-awesome/make-a-difference-now/README.md

     - Ask people if they need help
     - Smile sincerely
     - Make eye contact with shop assistants and take the time to say thank you
-    - Don't put your bag on the seat next to you so people can sit
+    - Don't put my bag on the seat next to me so people can sit
     - Help people carry their groceries
     - Offer your seat to someone that needs it more
-    - Let people exit the train/bus before you enter, don't stand in their way
+    - Let people exit the train/bus before I enter, don't stand in their way
 - Share
     - Share and borrow tools
     - Provide services for and consume services from your neighbours